php-build/php-build/README.md

 If you don't have permissions to write to the prefix, then you have to run `install.sh` as superuser, either via `su -c` or via `sudo`.

+If you only intend to use php-build via phpenv then you can install it locally as a plugin:

+    $ mkdir -p ~/.phpenv/plugins
+    $ cd ~/.phpenv/plugins
+    $ git clone git://github.com/humanshell/php-build.git

 [releases]: https://github.com/CHH/php-build/tags

 ## Changelog